learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 ## Learning Goals

-- Understand what it means to host a website
+- Identify what it means to host a website
 - Use GitHub to host a website from a Git repository

 ## Introduction